maickrau/GraphAligner/README.md

 #### File formats

-The aligner's file formats are interoperable with [vg](https://github.com/vgteam/vg/)'s file formats.
+GraphAligner's file formats are interoperable with [vg](https://github.com/vgteam/vg/)'s file formats.
 Graphs can be inputed either in [.gfa format](https://github.com/GFA-spec/GFA-spec) or [.vg format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).
 Reads are inputed as .fasta or .fastq, either gzipped or uncompressed.
 Alignments are outputed in [GAF format](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md#the-graph-alignment-format-gaf) or [vg's alignment format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto), either as a binary .gam or JSON depending on the file name.
 Custom seeds can be inputed in [.gam format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto).

 #### Seed hits

-The aligner has three built-in methods for finding seed hits: minimizers (default), maximal unique matches (MUMs) and maximal exact matches (MEMs).
+GraphAligner has three built-in methods for finding seed hits: minimizers (default), maximal unique matches (MUMs) and maximal exact matches (MEMs).
 Only matches entirely within a node are found.
 Minimizers (default) are faster and MUM/MEMs can be more sensitive.
 MUM/MEM modes use [MUMmer4](https://github.com/mummer4/mummer) to find matches between the read and nodes.
 Use the parameter `--seeds-mum-count n` to use the `n` longest MUMs as seeds (or -1 for all MUMs), and `--seeds-mem-count n` for the `n` longest MEMs (or -1 for all MEMs).
 Use `--seeds-mxm-length n` to only use matches at least `n` characters long.
 If you are aligning multiple files to the same graph, use `--seeds-mxm-cache-prefix file_name_prefix` to store the MUM/MEM index to disk for reuse instead of rebuilding it each time.

 Alternatively you can use any method to find seed hits and then import the seeds in [.gam format](https://github.com/vgteam/libvgio/blob/master/deps/vg.proto) with the parameter `-s seedfile.gam`.
 The seeds must be passed as an alignment message, with `path.mapping[0].position` describing the position in the graph, `name` the name of the read and `query_position` the position in the forward strand of the read.
 Match length (`path.mapping[0].edit[0].from_length`) is only used to order the seeds, with longer matches tried before shorter matches.